Billy Donlon

-William Joseph Donlon (born February 10, 1977) is an American college basketball coach, currently an associate head coach at Clemson University.
+William Joseph Donlon (born February 10, 1977) is an American college basketball coach who is the head coach for Eastern Michigan University.
+He has previously served as head coach at Wright State University and at the University of Missouri-Kansas City.

 Playing career

 Donlon played four years of basketball at UNC Wilmington under Jerry Wainwright, scoring 901 career points and handing out 457 assists.
 After graduation, Donlon played professionally in France, Germany, and Ireland.

 Coaching career

+Assistant coach (1999–2010)

-Donlon started his coaching career with American and St. Peters as an assistant coach before returning to his alma mater to be an assistant coach under Brad Brownell for four seasons.
+Donlon started his coaching career with American and St. Peters as an assistant coach before returning to his alma mater to be an assistant coach under Brad Brownell for four seasons at UNC Wilmington.
 He followed Brownell when he accepted the position at Wright State.
-When Brownell departed for the head coaching position at Clemson, Donlon was elevated to the head coach of the Raiders.

-Wright State athletic director Bob Grant said: “Coach Donlon brings not only an ability to continue what has been laid in place but also a wealth of basketball knowledge and expertise to his new position.
-We are confident that Billy will continue building our program and take Raider basketball to another level of success.”
+Wright State (2010–2016)

+Donlon was elevated to the position of head coach at Wright State following Brownell's departed for Clemson University.
+At the time of his hiring, Wright State athletic director Bob Grant praised Donlon's basketball knowledge and expertise.

 On March 18, 2016, Wright State fired Donlon after 6 seasons as head coach.